yugabyte/yugabyte-db/docs/content/preview/explore/observability/yb-local-tablets.md

 ---
-title: View YSQL/YCQL and tablet metadata with yb_local_tablets
+title: View metadata for YSQL/YCQL/system tablets on a server
-linkTitle: YQL and tablet metadata
+linkTitle: Tablets metadata
-description: View tablet metadata for YSQL and YCQL statements, and system tablets executed by a server.
+description: View metadata for YSQL, YCQL, and system tablets on a server.
 headerTitle: View YSQL/YCQL and tablet metadata with yb_local_tablets
 menu:
   preview: